TomPlum/advent-of-code-2019/README.md

     to challenge each other."

 ## About
-Working through it while learning [Kotlin](https://kotlinlang.org/).
+Working through the advent of code while learning [Kotlin](https://kotlinlang.org/).
 Acts as a nice format for personal development.
 I'm treating the code-base a little more _enterprise-esque_, for lack of a better term.
 Meaning I'm focusing more on design, readability, and ensuring code is test-driven with full coverage etc.
 This doesn't mean, however, that I'm not considering performance.
 Any solutions that don't meet a respectable order of